A gobo is a template that light shines through to project an image onto a surface. The term “gobo” is an acronym that stands for “GOes Before Optics.”

 - Smaller size gobos (<32mm diameter) physically can’t support high levels of detail in the resulting projection regardless of light used

 Gobos are made with a variety of gobo materials.
-The most popular materials used are transparency (plastic), steel, or glass.
+The most popular materials used are plastic (transparency), steel, or glass.

-Transparency gobos or plastic gobo discs are used in our latest cutting edge technology LED gobo projector lights.
-Transparency gobo media allow for the same quality as our glass gobos, extremely quick turnaround times (same day), at the lowest price possible.
+Plastic gobos are used in our latest cutting edge technology LED gobo projector lights.
+Plastic / transparency gobo media allow for the same quality as our glass gobos, extremely quick turnaround times (same day), at the lowest price possible.

-Using a special proprietary high temperature plastic film, images are printed directly onto a plastic disc using a special high resolution printer.
+Using a special proprietary high temperature plastic, images are printed directly onto a the disc using a special high resolution printer.
 This results in extremely clear images, clear lines, and long gobo life tested to over 200hrs+.

 Most of our clients choose transparency for their gobos and it’s a fantastic option that gives them the quality of glass at a 1/10th of the price.